Mehequanna/website_for_derek/README.md

 ## Usage
 To view the site, you can go to: https://mehequanna.github.io/website_for_derek.

-To use the code, you can clone the repository at [https://github.com/Mehequanna/website_for_derek](https://github.com/Mehequanna/website_for_derek).
+To view the code, you can clone the repository at [https://github.com/Mehequanna/website_for_derek](https://github.com/Mehequanna/website_for_derek).
-Fork the repository and double click on index.html.

 ## Author
 Stephen Emery